Skip to main content

 USJ Application

 Thank you for your interest in the University Student Judiciary (USJ)!
-The Office of Student Conduct (OSC) is continually seeking undergraduate and graduate students of all majors to serve as members of the University Student Judiciary.
-Positions are open in the Appellate Board, the Central Board, the Community Advocates, the Resident Board, and the Student Honor Council.
+The Office of Student Conduct (OSC) is seeking undergraduate and graduate students of all majors to serve as members of the University Student Judiciary.
+Positions are open in the Appellate Board, Central Board, Community Advocates, Resident Board, and Student Honor Council.
 We are looking for students of different academic pursuits, cultural backgrounds and social interests that value integrity, education, and accountability.
 A successful candidate is able to reason effectively, display curiosity, behave responsibly in confidential and serious matters, and is dedicated to promoting character, ethics, and integrity.

 Successful applicants who become USJ members are then eligible for scholarships, cash prizes, and paid positions within the USJ.